Links

 The quickest way to start detecting threats with Panther is to turn on the already written Panther-managed detections that come with your Panther instance.
 These built-in rules and policies are applicable to various log sources, and Panther periodically releases improvements to their core detection logic.
 Panther-managed rules can be customized using Rule Filters, or you can clone them and edit the detection logic of the cloned version to suit your exact needs.

-Working with your data in Panther
+Working with your data in detections

 Schema definitions